leovandriel/caffe2_cpp_tutorial/README.md

 ## Training from scratch

-To fully train an existing image classification model from scratch, run:
+To fully train an existing image classification model from scratch, run without the `--layer` option:

     ./bin/train --model <model-name> --folder <image-folder>